-The key, for me, is to let this tiny act become a habit, a habit to be grateful and choose happiness.
-I found plenty of research out there, not only on the value of recording gratitudes, but on the act of handwriting them on paper.
-My outlook and my overall state of mind has literally transformed for the better.
+The key, for me, is letting this tiny act become a habit—a habit to be grateful and to choose happiness.
+I found plenty of research, not only on the value of recording gratitudes, but also on the impact of handwriting them on paper.
+My outlook and overall state of mind have truly transformed for the better.
 I feel awake and whole for the first time in my life.
-If you are like I was, I encourage you to try it.
-See for yourself the benefits.
-See for yourself the change in your attitude.
-See for yourself how you will begin to see the good in things, people, and places.

-Be kind to yourself & to others,
+Be kind to yourself and to others,

 Frederic, Founder